shawnscoding/uia-sto-online-conference/README.md

 # Role & Responsibility

 My responsibility was developing both front-end and back-end.
+Collaborating with management, departments, and customers to identify end-user requirements and specifications.
+Testing and deploying applications.
+Troubleshooting, debugging, maintaining and improving existing software.

 <!-- Particularly, I developed the front-end entirely on my own from scratch. -->